Community Legal Centres

 CLCs can either be generalist or specialist legal service providers.

-A specialist CLC provides legal services in relation to a particular area of law or to a particular group of persons with special needs (e.g. the Financial Rights Legal Centre and the Intellectual Disability Rights Service).
+- A specialist CLC provides legal services in relation to a particular area of law or to a particular group of people with special needs (e.g., the Financial Rights Legal Centre and the Intellectual Disability Rights Service).

 How can I find a CLC?

 The best place to find information on the CLCs in your state is your state’s peak CLC body website (see below).
-For those in the ACT and NT, where the peak body does not maintain a website, you can find a list of all CLCs in Australia (with a postcode search function) on the National Association of Community Legal Centres website.
+For those in the ACT and NT, where the peak body does not maintain a website, you can find a list of all CLCs in Australia (with a postcode search function) on the Community Legal Centres Australia website.